-- You can change the distance of the food from the heat source by positioning the broiler pan in the broiler compartment: - -A (bottom of broiler compartment). - -B (center of broiler compartment). - -C (top of broiler compartment).Most broiling should be done in position A. - Preheat the broiler for best results. - If the meat has fat or gristle around the edge, cut vertical slashes through it about 2 inches apart, but don't cut into the meat.
-We recommend that you trim the fat to prevent excessive smoking, leaving a layer about 1/8 inch thick.
+- You can change the distance of the food from the heat source by positioning the broiler pan in the broiler compartment-A (bottom of broiler compartment) or second position.
+Most broiling should be done in position A. - Preheat the broiler for best results. - If the meat has fat or gristle around the edge, cut vertical slashes through it about 2 inches apart, but don't cut into the meat.
+We recommend that you trim the fat to prevent excessive smoking, leaving a layer about 1/8 inch thick. - Close the oven and broiler compartment door.

-- Close the oven and broiler compartment door. - Turn the OVEN TEMP knob to BROIL.

-- Turn most foods once during cooking.
+- 5 Turn the OVEN TEMP knob to BROIL. - Turn most foods once during cooking.
 Time foods for about one-half the total cooking time, turn food, then continue to cook to preferred doneness. - Turn the OVEN TEMP knob to OFF.
 Remove the broiler pan from the broiler compartment and serve the food immediately.
 Leave the pan outside the range to cool.